trishitchar/TcharGram/client/README.md

 2. gender prefence option in frontend so can give one random userpic or can put random profile pic also np
 3. nsfw check if possible
 4. nodemailer
+5. after tapping on profile section photoes one modal should pop up to show the photoes